jupyter/jupytercon2023/cfp.md

     - a poster
     - a talk or poster

-"A talk or a poster": You are submitting a talk, but if there are not enough spots, you would still like to present the same subject as a poster.
+"A talk or a poster:" You are submitting a talk, but if there are not enough spots, you would still like to present the same subject as a poster.

 - Choose the track that best fit your topic, this is a guideline to help triage